MysteriousBits/DMD-Simulator/README.md

 ## Using with a Real Display
 You need a microcontroller and a wifi moude to control a P10 display in this project.
 You may use arduino and esp8266 module for example.
 Although the simulator is for two 16x32 display, you can use more or less as well.
 In that case you need to handle it in your code.

 You have to host a server on your wifi module and serve the frontend parts to the client.
-The important part is to handle the http requests on the server side and act accoringly.
+The important part is to handle the http requests on the server side and act accordingly.
 You can get an idea looking at `main.py`.
 You need to handle the following requests:
 - `/get/dispdata`: Send the current display data.
 - `/post/dispdata`: Change the current display data.
 - `/set/delay?value=x`: Change speed of scrolling. `x` is integer.